 Most people with a reasonable amount of fitness – say, someone who goes on a fairly long day hike every month – should find something like the Welsh 15 Peak Challenge manageable.
 They should also find that big treks like the Tour du Mont Blanc or the Via Dinarica Trail from Croatia to Bosnia will be manageable if they’re broken up into stages of 15-20km each day.

 For something like the Annapurna Circuit or the 12-day Upper Mustang Trail where the epic Himalayan landscape encountered is harsher and the air thinner, a much higher level of fitness will be required.
+The same goes for Everest Base Camp.
+When training for a trek, you have to take all these things into account.

 Getting fit for hiking can be as simple as just getting out and walking more.
 Even just a brisk 30 minutes each day can bring huge health benefits, including an increase in cardiovascular and pulmonary (heart and lung) fitness, stronger muscles and bones and a reduction in the risk of heart disease.
 If you lead a busy lifestyle try and work in that 30 minutes by getting out on your lunch break or jumping off the bus a stop or two early.
+You don't necessarily need fancy training plans.

 If you’ve got a big trek coming up try and take on some routes that might replicate the demands you can expect, and build up the distance and difficulty more and more with each excursion.